aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 ### Back-end

 #### Processing
-A server running Flask will be running constantly. `cron` or some *daemon* will be deployed to listen for new news stories and parse them upon release.
+A server running Flask will contain processes that are polling all data sources at some yet-undetermined interval. `cron` or some *daemon* will be deployed to listen for new news stories and parse them upon release.
 This server will contain the code for the `scraper` and the `listener`.

 #### User Base & Data
 A second server running [Laravel](http://laravel.com/) or [Echo](https://echo.labstack.com/) with the [GORM ORM](https://github.com/jinzhu/gorm) will be deployed.
 This server will contain the code controlling user sign up and user-specific data, such as *stocks to track*, as well as interactively generate personalized financial projections.